wobo-gavin/repo0312/README.md

 [![Build Status](https://secure.travis-ci.org//* Replaced /* Replaced /* Replaced guzzle */ */ *///* Replaced /* Replaced /* Replaced guzzle */ */ */.png?branch=master)](http://travis-ci.org//* Replaced /* Replaced /* Replaced guzzle */ */ *///* Replaced /* Replaced /* Replaced guzzle */ */ */)

-/* Replaced /* Replaced /* Replaced Guzzle */ */ */ is a PHP HTTP /* Replaced /* Replaced /* Replaced client */ */ */ that makes it easy to work with HTTP/1.1 and takes
+/* Replaced /* Replaced /* Replaced Guzzle */ */ */ is a PHP HTTP /* Replaced /* Replaced /* Replaced client */ */ */ that makes it easy to send HTTP requests and super
-the pain out of consuming web services.
+simple to integrate with web services.

+- Manages things like persistent connections, represents query strings as collections, simplifies sending streaming POST requests with fields and files, and abstracts away the underlying HTTP transport layer.
+- Can send both synchronous and asynchronous requests using the same interface without requiring a dependency on an event loop.
+- Pluggable HTTP adapters allows /* Replaced /* Replaced /* Replaced Guzzle */ */ */ to integrate with any method you choose
+  for sending HTTP requests over the wire (e.g., cURL, sockets, PHP's stream wrapper, non-blocking event loops like `React <http://reactphp.org/>`_, etc.).
+- /* Replaced /* Replaced /* Replaced Guzzle */ */ */ makes it so that you no longer need to fool around with cURL options, stream contexts, or sockets.

 ```php
 $/* Replaced /* Replaced /* Replaced client */ */ */ = new /* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\Client();